MythicC2Profiles/slack/README.md

 # slack

 This is a Mythic C2 Profile called slack.
 It uses the slack REST API to receive messages and forward them to the Mythic server.
-This profiles includes:
+This profile supports:

 * Kill Dates
 * Sleep Intervals